ngn13/ctorm/README.md

 - [Response](docs/res.md)
 - [Rendering](docs/render.md)

-#### Example application
+#### Example applications
-Repository also contains an example application in the `example` folder, you can build this app with `make test`.
+Repository also contains few example applications in the `example` folder, you can build these by running `make example`.

 #### Deploying your application
 You can use the docker image (built with actions) to easily deploy your application, here is